Best Nicotine Gum & Lozenges Compared

 -

 Using too few pieces per day.
-At least 9 per day in the first six weeks.
-Underdosing leads to persistent cravings and relapse.
+At least 9 per day during weeks 1-6.
+Underdosing drives persistent cravings and relapse.

 -

-Only using them “when I really need one.”
-In the first six weeks, use on a fixed schedule, not just reactively.
+Only using them when you “really need one.”
+In the first six weeks, use on a fixed schedule.
+Reactive dosing is not enough.

 -

 Stopping too soon.
 Complete the full 12-week course.
-Stopping at week 4 because you “feel fine” is how relapses happen.
+Stopping at week 4 because you “feel fine” is a common relapse setup.

 -

 Swallowing lozenge saliva.
-Try to let the lozenge dissolve without excessive swallowing.
-Swallowed nicotine is wasted nicotine (and causes stomach upset).
+Let the lozenge dissolve without excessive swallowing.
+Swallowed nicotine is mostly wasted and causes stomach upset.

 -

 Biting into the lozenge.
 Let it dissolve.
-Biting or chewing it releases nicotine too fast and produces the same problems as chewing gum incorrectly.
+Biting or chewing releases nicotine too quickly and creates the same problem as incorrect gum use.

 Cost Comparison: Full 12-Week Course